dropzone/dropzone/new.md

       id="my-awesome-dropzone"></form>
 {% endhighlight %}

-That's it.
+That’s it.
 Dropzone will find all form elements with the class dropzone, automatically attach itself to it, and upload files dropped into it to the specified `action` attribute.
 The uploaded files can be handled just as if there would have been a html input like this: